 10 High-Paying Administrative Jobs to Pursue

 As you explore your career development, you may not realize all the different administrative jobs you can pursue.
-Administrative professionals have been indispensable in supporting the business continuity efforts of organizations amid the pandemic, according to the Robert Half Salary Guide.

 What's new with administrative jobs?

 Administrative professionals have always worn many hats, and they’re now wearing even more.
 They increasingly need to partner with company leaders and are charged with collaborating with more people and departments to provide guidance on maneuvering through project-management and remote work issues.